-At The Law Offices of John M. McCabe, P.A., in Cary, North Carolina, we understand that heat injuries don’t just happen.
-Often, efficiency measures can cause employers to cut corners, putting construction and manufacturing workers at great risk of serious injuries.
+At The Law Offices of John M. McCabe, P.A., in Cary, North Carolina, we understand that heat injury don’t just happen.
+Efficiency measures often cause employers to cut corners, putting construction and manufacturing workers at great risk of serious injuries.
 In other scenarios, a contractor’s lapse of judgment or a manufacturer’s negligent actions may have led to the explosion.

-In North Carolina, employers are required to provide employees with workers’ compensation insurance.
-This is a no-fault system designed to cover employees’ work-related injuries, regardless of who caused the accident.
+In North Carolina, employers must provide employees with workers’ compensation insurance.
+This no-fault system covers employees’ work-related injuries, regardless of who caused the accident.
 In return, injured employees cannot sue their employer for additional compensation.
 This sounds like a straightforward system, yet insurance companies are known to deny and delay legitimate workers’ compensation claims.

 Our law firm understands the complex interplay between personal injury and workers’ compensation claims.
-If a third party’s negligent actions caused the explosion, we can help you recover compensation above and beyond workers’ compensation benefits through pursuing a third-party personal injury claim.
+If a third party’s negligent actions caused the explosion, we could help you recover compensation above and beyond workers’ compensation benefits by pursuing a third-party personal injury claim.

-The attorneys at our law firm have access to accident scene reconstructionists, engineers, safety experts and other industry experts available to help us understand if a contractor, subcontractor, manufacturer or another third party can be held responsible for causing the work-related heat injuries.
-We are fully prepared to prove fault and secure maximum compensation covering any medical expenses, lost wages, and pain and suffering.
+The attorneys at our law firm have access to accident scene reconstructionists, engineers, safety experts, and other industry experts available to help us understand if a contractor, subcontractor, manufacturer, or another third party can be held responsible for causing work-related heat injuries.
+We are fully prepared to prove fault, and secure maximum compensation covering medical expenses, lost wages, and pain and suffering.